Quick Start Guide

 Next, you get the WebStorm Licence Activation dialog, where you have to specify your particular license:

 After you have specified your license, WebStorm shows the initial setup dialog.
 Here you have to select the keymap and themes of the IDE and editor you want to use.
-Click the down arrow (Click to show preview) to assess what your choice will look like:
+Click the down arrow (Click to show preview) to assess what your choice will look like.

 Note that WebStorm has several pre-defined keymaps: for those who like Eclipse or Visual Studio, for Emacs fans, GNOME, KDE, and more.
-Explore the list of available keymaps in the Keymap page of Settings/Preferences dialog.
+Explore the list of available keymaps in the Keymap page of the Settings/Preferences dialog.

 If later you decide that your initial choice of the keymap was wrong, you can always change your settings.
 To learn more about configuring the keymap, refer to the section Configuring Keyboard Shortcuts.